shapespark/api/README.md

 sepearators (`_` and `-`).

 The request must include the HTTP `Authorization` header with the user name and the secret token.
-The username and the token will be created during the user registration (initially manualy).
+The username and the token are created during the user registration.

 For testing the user name and the token from the `Users\[USER_NAME]\AppData\Shapespark\auth` file can be used.